Diagnosing & Treating CAPD

 Some treatments for auditory processing disorder may include environment modification and teaching skills to compensate for the condition.
 Working closely with an audiologist is also proven to improve the auditory deficit aspect of APD.

-An adult with APD may constantly say “What?” or “Huh?” than the average person.
+An adult with APD may constantly say “What?” or “Huh?” than the average person not directly because they have hearing loss but because of some other factor.
 Adults with auditory processing disorder may also experience the ff.:

 Listening to media (TV, cellphone, tablet) at full volume but still having difficulty understanding.